AthenOsterberg1995/Project-1---Mental-Health-in-Tech/Questions.md

 10. Participants with/without mental health disorders vs experienced/observed poorly handled response in workplace
 11. Participants with/without mental health disorders vs history of mental health issues in family
 12. Trends in all of these by year/gender/age

+## Maia
+- How much importance did employers place on mental health before and after the pandemic?
+- How comfortable did employees feel discussing mental health with their direct supervisor(s) before and after the pandemic?

+## Giacomo
+- What correlations of demographics (gender, age, country) are present amongst healthcare access and awareness
+- How do these results compare between tech and non-tech companies?